Phase 1b: Emergency Upgrades to our Potable Water Infrastructure

 Highland Blast Ltd were appointed to treat and redecorate our heritage foghorn accumulator tanks, the extensive stretch of foghorn pipework and the foghorn itself; with these structures now being pristine, cherry red and almost unrecognisable from their previously dilapidated state.

 Some Phase 2 works are still ongoing as a result of Brexit and COVID-19 related supply chain issues/delays.
-These actions are work to replace the badly corroded foghorn railings (the contract is well underway, but not yet complete); work to install handrails and balustrade runs on the south and west footpaths; work to install an EV Charge Point, wheelchair/pushchair/cycle repair station and cycle stand; and work to refresh the site’s signage and interpretation offer.
+These actions are work to replace the badly corroded foghorn railings (the contract is well underway, but not yet complete); work to install handrails and balustrade runs on the south and west footpaths; work to install a wheelchair/pushchair/cycle repair station and cycle stand; and work to refresh the site’s signage and interpretation offer.

 Local drystone dyker Peter Holmes of Rural Skills Training is also busy completing our magnificent new viewpoint, designed by Landscape Architect David Graham of Craignish Design.
 This area remains roped off as Pete continues with the build.